markussdumpis/lv-floorball-fantasy/context/02_ImplementationPlan.md

    * Server-side enforcement: Trigger or constraint prevents multiple captains per team+gameweek.
 2. **Validation (client)**

-   * Role counters: 5F, 3D, 1G, 1 Flex (accepts F or D players).
+   * Role counters: 4A, 2D, 1G, 1 Flex (accepts A or D players).
    * Budget bar: cannot exceed 100 credits; disable Add when over.
-   * Flex slot validation: only allow players with position F or D, UI does not show Flex as a player position filter option.
+   * Flex slot validation: only allow players with position A or D, UI does not show Flex as a player position filter option.
+   * Import roster math from `ROSTER_RULES` in `apps/mobile/src/constants/fantasyRules.ts` to avoid hardcoding counts.
 3. **UI**

    * `TeamBuilderScreen`: two panes (players / my team).